rscircus/drhousemeister/README.md

 # Dr. House Meister

-This bunch of scripts **organize/sort/refile the files in your current folder** by their extension into newly created folders named as follows:
+This bunch of scripts **organize/sort/refile the files in your current folder** into newly created folders according to their extensions.

 ## Usage: